xun-project/ultranotei-guardian/README.md

 * **node**
   * args: The arguments that get appended to the monitored process.
   * path: The path of the process.
 If omited it uses the same path where the guardian is located
-  * port: The port on which conceald is running
+  * port: The port on which ultranoteid is running
   * name: Name of the node.
 If omited it uses the hostname.
   * feeAddr: The XUNI address on which the transaction fee will be sent in case of remote node.
   * bindAddr: The address on which you listen.
 127.0.0.1 for localhost only.
 0.0.0.0 for outside accesible node.